 Took camera out today - shot The City and leaves on the ground in Washington Square Park.
 Saw a lady knitting and a black woman was humming a gospel tune then started babbling nonsensically.
 Walked through North Beach with my $1.25 sandwich then had a desire to sit in the closest park which turned out to be in Chinatown.
 But, before that, I noticed a band marching down the middle of Grant Avenue and thought it was festive until I realized it was a funeral procession.
 Someone is always dying in Chinatown.

-Flying Woman in Parade at the Civic Center
+Flying Woman, Parade in Civic Center Plaza

-San Francisco, 1980
+San Francisco, CA 1980

 Polk Street Fair

-San Francisco, 1979
+San Francisco, CA 1979

 Closure of 1st Street Barber Shop on Divisadero: